kipkoechlinuss/designDoc2/README.md

 ## Rationale
-We chose to use strtok_r instead of strtok because its thread safe
+* We chose to use strtok_r instead of strtok because its thread safe i.e it is reentrant.
+* we will be pushing the parsed user arguments into the stack to esp.
+Pushing the user arguments to esp will ensure that the arguments are ran.